mia-platform/custom-plugin-lib/docs/routes.md

     * *GROUPS_HEADER_KEY*
     * *CLIENTTYPE_HEADER_KEY*
     * *BACKOFFICE_HEADER_KEY*
+  * `getHeadersToProxy({isMiaHeaderInjected})` - returns the object of the request headers to proxy in API calls, using the extra headers, the mia headers and the headers set with variable `CUSTOM_HEADERS_TO_PROXY`.

 * The second parameter is a [Reply instance](https://www.fastify.io/docs/latest/Reply/).
 Use this object to reply to the request.
 Its main methods are the following:
   * `headers(object)` - sets the headers of the response.